What Is CBF? Cannabifuran Cannabinoid Effects, CBF vs CBD

 US growth provides an EU roadmap

-Some commentators take a cursory look at the European cannabis market and throw their hands up in despair.
+Some commentators take a cursory look at the European cannabinoid market and throw their hands up in despair.
 How could it be possible for so many countries to agree on how to regulate cannabinoids?

 It’s not as if the situation in Europe is entirely unique.
 The cannabinoid industry faced numerous hurdles and setbacks in the United States, for instance, before becoming the mainstream component of society that it is today.
 Even in Canada, consumers manage to access cannabinoids in a regulatory climate just as oppressive as the EU’s, so it’s clearly possible for cannabinoids to thrive even under adverse circumstances.